nanolith/reading_list/README.md

 * *The Sound of Midnight* by Charles L. Grant (*)
 * *Twelve Tales of Horror* by Davis Grubb (*)
 * *The Keeper of the Children* by William H. Hallahan
+* *The Search for Joseph Tully* by William H. Hallahan

 Follow-Ups
 ----------